hackman/linux-sysadmin-course/README.md

 Grades:
-Exam - 60%
+* Exam - 60%
-Homeworks - 15%
+* Homeworks - 15%
-Peer review - 15%
+* Peer review - 15%
-Attendance - 10%
+* Attendance - 10%

-Bonuses - max 20%
+* Bonuses - max 20%

-Bonuses are gaint from the forums and extraordanary good homeworks.
+Bonuses are gained from the forums and extraordanary good homeworks.